brya22/KICACalculator/README.md

 Future Updates
 - tell user if weighting does not = 100%
 - Create ad free option
+- Maybe use CoreData to perm save values
+- **CLEAR NSUSERDEFAULTS ON EXIT**
 ------------------------

 **V1 (Intial Recreation)**